 The second proof of quantumness we outlined, based on regular TCFs, was introduced in~\cite{kahanamokumeyer2021classicallyverifiable}.
 There the authors achieve more efficient proofs of quantumness by removing the requirement of the adaptive hardcore bit and using TCFs having a lower circuit complexity compared to the ones based on LWE.
 However, as mentioned, the cost of doing this is introducing additional rounds of interaction between the verifier and the prover (in the form of the Bell-like measurement of the equation test).

+In terms of constant quantum depth constructions, it is interesting to contrast our work to that of~\cite{coudron2021trading}.
+There, the authors proposed a protocol for certifiable random-number generation with constant depth quantum circuits.
+The first difference with respect to our work is that~\cite{coudron2021trading} do not base the soundness of their protocol on the classical intractability of some computational problem, such as LWE.
+Instead, the protocol assumes that the ``prover'' generating the randomness is a circuit of sub-logarithmic depth (showing that sub-logarithmic classical circuits would not succeed in this task).
+The second difference is that our protocols require interleaving constant depth quantum circuits with logarithmic depth classical computation, whereas the protocol in~\cite{coudron2021trading} only requires the application of a constant depth quantum circuit.
+Finally, our protocols are interactive, whereas~\cite{coudron2021trading} is not.

-Lastly, we mention the independent work of Le Galle and Hirahara that appeared before ours and which also gives a constant-depth proof of quantumness \cite{hirahara2021test}.
+We also mention the independent work of Hirahara and Le Gall that appeared before ours and which also gives a constant-depth proof of quantumness \cite{hirahara2021test}.
 Similar to our work, they also considered one of the existing proofs of quantumness and made it so that the prover could perform its operations in constant quantum depth and using log-depth classical computations.